DOFLinx/docs/docs/README.md

   - Cabinet buttons to used as a trigger for actions.
 Allows things like "fire" button the be set to run something like a "flash blast" effect on addressable LEDs, or a fire sound in SSF
-- Monitor Pinball FX3 and derive events to run table actions
+- Monitor Pinball FX Classic (FX3) and derive events to run table actions
   - Map those events to cabinet actions for
     - Use back glasses that illuminate based on table events (not simply animated), just like a real pinball machine
     - Solenoids / contactors for flippers, slings, bumpers and